brimdata/zed/docs/data-model/zjson.md

 or not the order of object keys is preserved.

-While JSON is well suited for data exchange of generic information, it is not so appropriate for a structured data model like Zed.
+While JSON is well suited for data exchange of generic information, it is not so appropriate for a [super-structured data model](zed.md#2-zed-a-super-structured-pattern) like Zed.
 That said, JSON can be used as an encoding format for Zed by mapping Zed data onto a JSON-based protocol.
 This allows clients like web apps or Electron apps to receive and understand Zed and, with the help of client libraries like [Zealot](https://github.com/brimdata/zealot),